ics-software-engineering/play-example-continuous-integration/README.md

   * Build the sample app using the Jenkins job.
   * Deploy the sample app to the CloudBees hosting platform.

-This, clearly, is pretty sweet, and you'll want to keep this sample app around for reference purposes.
+Getting all this done automatically is, clearly, pretty sweet, and you'll want to keep this sample app around for reference purposes.
 Doing the ClickStart also provides a sanity check that you can create, build, and deploy Play apps on CloudBees.